ericsson-innovate/hackathon-portal/README.md

 This is designed to be hosted using GitHub Pages.
 But, it can certainly be hosted locally or elsewhere.

-If you would like to host this somewhere else, you will need to change the URL path at two places within the portal code:
+If you would like to host this somewhere else, or run it locally, you will need to change the base URL path.
+This can be done by updating the `href` attribute of the `base` element at the top of the `index.ejs` file.
-- src/common/_common.scss
-- gulpfile.js